-During WY 2018, the pH ranged between 7.7 and 8.6, which meets instantaneous minimum and maximum standards of 6.5 and 9.0, respective.y.
+During WY 2019, the pH ranged between 7.7 and 8.6, which meets instantaneous minimum and maximum standards of 6.5 and 9.0, respectively.
 The higher pH values appeared to correlate with higher productivity and elevated chlorophyll α in the reservoir.

-Reservoir Depth Profile: Temperature, Dissolved Oxygen, and pH
+Reservoir Depth Profile: Temperature, Dissolved Oxygen, pH and Oxidation Reduction Potential

 Hey!
 This page is interactive.